Can Someone With A Criminal Record Get a Missouri Medical Marijuana Card?

 It’s possible that cannabis home cultivation will be denied based on the type of prior convictions, but the law does not state any sort of regulations about home cultivation.
 So long as the medical marijuana patient is abiding by the regulations of the program, the laws of the state, and the stipulations of their parole/sentence, they should be granted authorization to grow cannabis at home.

 If you’re not able to obtain your home cultivation license because of a previous criminal conviction in Missouri, please let us know in the comments below.
 That way we can update this article with new info.
 Until that time, it appears as though those with a past criminal convictions may be able to obtain authorization.

 Getting Legal in Missouri

 If you still have questions about medical marijuana, or you’re still not sure your criminal record would disqualify you, please give us a call at 1-877-242-0362.
 Our friendly call support team can answer your questions and help set you up with an appointment in a city near you.
-Green Health Docs is located in Columbia, Kansas City, St. Louis and Springfield (coming soon).
-We now also offer Missouri telemedicine evaluations!
-So call us and get legal today!
+Green Health Docs has medical marijuana doctors offices in Columbia, Kansas City, St. Louis and Springfield (coming soon).
+We also offer Missouri telemedicine evaluations so call us and get legal today.